drupol/not-a-number.io/_posts/dev/2018-10-30-how-to-use-the-php-traits.md

 ---
 {% include JB/setup %}

-Recently, I've been busy rewriting small PHP libraries like [PHPNgrams](https://github.com/drupol/phpngrams), [DynamicObjects](https://github.com/drupol/dynamicobjects), [PHPartitions](https://github.com/drupol/phpartitions), [PHPermutations](https://github.com/drupol/phpermutations) and [Memoize](https://github.com/drupol/memoize).
+Recently, I've been busy rewriting small PHP libraries like [PHPNgrams](https://github.com/drupol/phpngrams), [DynamicObjects](https://github.com/drupol/dynamicobjects), [PHPartition](https://github.com/drupol/phpartition), [PHPermutations](https://github.com/drupol/phpermutations) and [Memoize](https://github.com/drupol/memoize).

 I mostly rewrote them because of multiple things I wanted to do:

 * Use [SOLID](https://en.wikipedia.org/wiki/SOLID) principle: [The Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle)
 * Automatically generate and publish the library documentation using [APIgen](https://github.com/ApiGen/ApiGen)
-* Improve the quality of the tests by using [PHP Infection](https://github.com/infection/infection)
+* Improve the tests quality by using [PHP Infection](https://github.com/infection/infection)
 * Improve the class hierarchy design when using a PHP trait and remove some limitations.

 This article will explain what are traits and will try to propose, without pretension, a better way to write them.